FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_migrate.md

     "title": "Migrate or upgrade Transfer CFT",
     "linkTitle": "Migrate or upgrade Transfer CFT",
     "weight": "220"
-}This chapter is designed to assist administrators or users who are tasked with upgrading or migrating from an existing Transfer CFT version to Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span>.
+}This chapter is designed to assist administrators or users who are tasked with upgrading or migrating from an existing Transfer CFT version to Transfer CFT {{< TransferCFT/releasenumber  >}}.

 -   [Migrate](#Migrate): Use this procedure to migrate an existing Transfer CFT 2.3.2 installation
--   [Upgrade](#Upgrade): Use this procedure to automatically upgrade an existing Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span>
+-   [Upgrade](#Upgrade): Use this procedure to automatically upgrade an existing Transfer CFT {{< TransferCFT/releasenumber >}}

 <span id="Importan"></span>